openhwgroup/riscv_vm/README.md

    * The VM'sminimal configuration is 2CPU/4G-RAM/20GB-DISK with USB 2.0 enabled
    * To donwload a protable *.osa appliance file, go to:
      - [RISCV_VM *.OVA image on Google Drive](https://drive.google.com/drive/folders/18njYttFpczl-CrHkZ7HQ-lLf-w2fBcL9)
-   * **Note that the virtual machine userID /password is _user/abc123_**
+   * **Note1: that the virtual machine userID /password is _user/abc123_**
-   * **In order to comply with 3rd party SW components within the VEGA SDK, the SDK must must installed directly from the open-isa.org site.
-Once your VM is running on your machine, install the SDK within the VM by following the instructions located [here](https://open-isa.org/get-started/)**
+   * Note2: an early version of the VM was released with a work-around to comply with 3rd party SW components in the VEGA SDK; for that version, the SDK must must installed directly within the VM following the instructions located [here](https://open-isa.org/get-started/)
+   * <span style="color: green"> **Note3: as of Monday September 16th, the VM includes all SW.**</span>

 ## Importing VM into VirtualBox on Windows10 host
 The instructions to install and run are: